Implied Contracts and How to Avoid Being Caught in One

 Business contracts can be tricky.
 You can find yourself in a contract without being aware of it.

-What is an implied contract?
+What is an Implied Contract?

-An implied contract is an unwritten contract.
+An implied contract is a contract that exists because (a) the parties assumed a contract existed, or (b) if the contract existed it would be unfair to one of the parties.
 It has the force of law because of the actions of the parties and the circumstances.
-There are two types of implied contracts:

 A verbal contract, in which there is nothing writing, might be considered an implied contract.
 If both parties act as if they had a contract, the existence of an implied contract can be inferred.

 The best way to avoid implied contracts is to be aware that an implied contract might exist and being explicit about your actions when dealing with others in business and personal situations.

 Implied-in-fact contracts come up occasionally in hiring situations.
 You don't want to imply that an employee has any kind of employment contract with you because that opens up all sorts of issues.

-When making employment offers, make sure that you explain that the employment is "at-will."; That means, either party can cancel the relationship at any time.
+When making employment offers, make sure that you explain that employment is "at-will."; That means, either party can cancel the relationship at any time.

 Have a talk with an employment attorney before you hire any employees, so you can learn the pitfalls and avoid them.